mkzpr04/ScrappingProject/README.md

 2. **Interactive Dashboard**: Build a dynamic dashboard with **Dash (Python)** to visualize the collected data.
 The dashboard will display a time series graph of prices, as well as basic financial analysis like **volatility** and **moving averages**.

-*Further details on the features and architecture of the project will be added later.*